Shy Guy: Chart performance

 "Shy Guy" was released as the lead single on both King's album and the soundtrack of Bad Boys.
 The song received charting success worldwide.
 The song debuted at number thirty-five on the Australian Singles Chart and later peaked at number three, staying at the position for three consecutive weeks.
 The song later debuted at number twenty-eight on the New Zealand Singles Chart.
 After seventeen weeks, it peaked at number three for one week.
 The song peaked at number thirteen on the US Billboard Hot 100 and number twenty-one on the Billboard Hot R&B Singles chart.
 It was certified gold by the Recording Industry Association of America (RIAA), selling over 500,000 copies in the US.

 The song also had success in Europe.
 It debuted at number six on the Swiss Singles Chart, then peaked at number five for three consecutive weeks.
 It debuted at number thirty on the Austrian Singles Chart, and rose to number six for one week.
 The song later debuted at number twenty-seven on the French Singles Chart and rose to peak at number four, staying there for two consecutive weeks.
 The song was certified silver in France, selling over 125,000 copies there.
 The song reached number one on two charts.
 It debuted at number twenty-seven in Sweden before rising to number one for one week, while in Finland, the song remained at number one for four non-consecutive weeks.
 It also peaked at number two in Norway, staying there for seven consecutive weeks.
 The song debuted at number four on the UK Singles Chart, then peaked at number two.
 It was certified Silver in the United Kingdom.

 Music videos

-Two music videos were made: one in black and white, directed by Marcus Nispel, for the Tougher Than Love album; the other, directed by Michael Bay, for the Bad Boys soundtrack with Will Smith and Martin Lawrence appearing in it.
+Two music videos were made: one in black and white, directed by German film director and producer Marcus Nispel, for the Tougher Than Love album; the other, directed by American film director and producer Michael Bay, for the Bad Boys soundtrack with Will Smith and Martin Lawrence appearing in it.
 That video features King dancing and singing to the song in a very cold-looking environment, but through the chorus they are seen dancing on a runway looking stage.